Kambiz Hosseini: Five in the Afternoon

 Hosseini's weekly podcast Five in the Afternoon features news and developments on human rights in Iran in the Persian language.
 The podcast, which is sponsored and produced by the International Campaign for Human Rights in Iran, was launched in January 2013 and airs every Friday at 5:00 p.m.
 Iran time.
 He received The Reporters Without Borders Award for Five in the Afternoon.

 The show features a summary of the week's news, satirical social commentary, and "the last word," in which Hosseini performs a monologue in a conversational style.
 "Five in the Afternoon" also includes interviews with prominent Iranian figures.
 Transcripts of the interviews are posted the following week on the Campaign's website.
 In every interview, Hosseini asks questions raised by his audience on his and the Campaign's Facebook page.

-Since Hosseini's first podcast has had over 150,000 downloads on soundcloud.com, where the podcast is posted each week.
+Since Hosseini's first podcast has had over 150,000 downloads on SoundCloud.com, where the podcast is posted each week.

 Poletik

-Following his groundbreaking and universally popular Parazit, Hosseini recently launched the New York-based satirical news show, Poletik.
+Following Parazit, Hosseini launched the New York-based satirical news show, Poletik.